spraakbanken/swell-project/Anonymization_guidelines.md

 ### 14. Extra (something else, not covered but the previous categories)
   * By default we consider all "Extra" tags as obligatory to pseudonymize.
-However, the intention is to re-evaluate the category after the initial anonymization and see whether there is a need to separate between obligatory and non-obligatory pseudonymization of "extras".
+However, the intention is to re-evaluate the category after the initial pseudonymization and see whether there is a need to separate between obligatory and non-obligatory pseudonymization of "extras".

   [//]: # (In that case, the following could apply:)